Approved by the OHRC January 27, 2011

 - making an employee dress in a sexualized or gender-specific way

-- acting paternally in a way that someone thinks undermines their self-respect or position of responsibility
+- acting in a paternalistic way that someone thinks undermines their status or position of responsibility

 - making threats to penalize or otherwise punish a person who refuses to comply with sexual advances (known as reprisal).